ydushyant64/Resume-Classification-and-Job-recommendation/README.md

 A content-based recommendation engine was built using **Cosine Similarity**.
 By calculating the similarity between the average TF-IDF vectors of each job category, the system can identify and recommend the top 5 most similar job roles to a candidate's predicted category.

 #### e) Web Application and Deployment
 The entire system was encapsulated in a web application built with **Flask**.
-The user interface, created with HTML and styled with CSS, allows users to paste a resume, select a model, and receive an instant prediction and a list of job recommendations.
+The user interface, created with HTML allows users to paste a resume, select a model, and receive an instant prediction and a list of job recommendations.
 The final application was deployed on **Hugging Face Spaces** for public access.

 ---